nuscstalks/nuscstalks.github.io/about.md

 ---
 # About page

-Seminar hosted by Meel Group.
+NUS CS Colloquium hosted by School of Computing.